0xbadcoffe/simple-csr-generator/README.md

 - The address of the registers are calculated automatically based on the order they are defined in the yaml files.
   In the example below, pio_read_data is 0, pio_write_data is 4, pio_status is 8.
 - The field location is calculated automatically based on the field width.
-Since register width is fixed to 32 bit, unused bits will be treated as reserved.
+Since register width is fixed to 32 bit, unused bits will be treated as reserved and each register can't have more thant 32 bit
+- SW access type can be *R* or *W*. *R* means read only, writing to the the *R* field has no effect. *W* means write-able field.
+SW read to the register will automatically return the entire register value, regardless of the SW access type.
+- HW access type can be *R* or *W*. *R* means this field is used for configuration. *W* means this field is used for reporting status.
 - **RSVR** keyword is indicate this field is reserved.

 ### Example